How much can you earn as an It Works distributor? And how one woman lost £3,239

 As a result I found it understandably hard to get people to commit to three months of expensive products.
 And if they did sign up, they didn’t buy again after the three months.

 In my opinion the real customers are the distributors.
 We were the ones buying every month in order to qualify for commission.
+If you need money to cover an emergency, you can visit this site to see how you could earn quick funding.

 How much money did you make with It Works?